-All Australian citizens and temporary or permanent residents earning income in Australia are subject to income tax. and work in the same job and live at the same address for most of that time, you will generally be considered an Australian resident for tax purposes.
-If you are visiting Australia for more than six months,
+All Australian citizens and temporary or permanent residents earning income and subject to income tax in Melbourne, Australia.
+They usually work in the same job and live at the same address for most of that time, you will generally be considered an Australian resident for tax purposes.
+If you are visiting Australia for more than six months.

 Your employer is responsible for calculating and deducting tax withholding from each of your income payments based on your salary and information you will provide in Tax File Number and Withholding Declarations.